zangell44/ds-hiring-guide/README.md

 **Tip:** to fix spelling and grammar, download [Grammarly](https://www.grammarly.com) and the [Sapling.ai](https://sapling.ai) Chrome extension and run them _both_ over your resume.
 Start with Grammarly first, then use Sapling.
 Grammarly and Sapling catch different kinds of mistakes, but Sapling is better than Grammarly so it should be used last.

-**Why you're doing it:** You're going to be reaching out to hiring managers and CEOs on LinkedIn _a lot_.
+**Why you're doing it** You're going to be reaching out to hiring managers and CEOs on LinkedIn _a lot_.
 When you do, those hiring managers and CEOs will look at your profile as the first thing they do.
 So make sure it's bulletproof!

 ## Your Twitter account

 Twitter isn't essential, but it can be very useful.
 The key is to follow insightful people in your industry and engage with them.
 This is a long-term strategy: it works well, but can take several months.

-**What to do:** Get a Twitter account and start following interesting people.
+**What to do** Get a Twitter account and start following interesting people.
 Here's a few people we find interesting that you can start with:
 - [@DavidDuvenaud](https://twitter.com/DavidDuvenaud), creator of neural ODEs
 - [@geoffreyhinton](https://twitter.com/geoffreyhinton), godfather of deep learning
 - [@jeremyphoward](https://twitter.com/jeremyphoward), founder of [fast.ai](https://fast.ai)